YangXiaoda0928/GWU_DNSC_6301_project/README.md

 * **Number of rows in test data**: 7,500
 * **State any differences in columns between training and test data**: None

+### Model Details
+* **Columns used as inputs in the final model**:x_names
+* **Column(s) used as target(s) in the final model**:
+* **CType of model**:Decision Tree
+* **CSoftware used to implement the model**:Python
+* **CVersion of the modeling software**:0.22.2.post1
+* **CHyperparameters or other settings of your model**:DecisionTreeClassifier(ccp_alpha=0.0, class_weight=None, criterion='gini',
+                       max_depth=6, max_features=None, max_leaf_nodes=None,
+                       min_impurity_decrease=0.0, min_impurity_split=None,
+                       min_samples_leaf=1, min_samples_split=2,
+                       min_weight_fraction_leaf=0.0, presort='deprecated',
+                       random_state=12345, splitter='best')
+###  Quantitative Analysis
+* **Metrics used to evaluate your final model**:AUC python
+* **State the final values of the metrics for all data: training, validation, and test data**:
+* **Provide any plots related to your data or final model -- be sure to label the plots!**:

+### Ethical considerations (6 pts.):
+### Describe potential negative impacts of using your model**:Variable importance"
+* **Math or software problems**:In recalculation result, the ratio of giving credit extention for hispanic to white 0.83:1 ,which means that for every 1000 white people receive credit extention, only 830 hispanic people could get the same treatment.
+This could not be completely avoided, but we can tried to improve this.
+* **Real-world risks: who, what, when or how**:In real world, the credit extension difference among different groups of people will be enlarged as the population base grows larger.
+Then the fairness and parity issues would be enlarged while using this model.
+### Describe potential uncertainties relating to the impacts of using your model:
+* **Math or software problems**:the "pay_0" variable is extremely important based on its position on the graph of "Variable importance".
+The trend on ""Variable Importance" graphy is quite sharp that could cause quite big change on result once any tiny bit change on the "pay_0" variable.
+* **Real-world risks: who, what, when or how?**: Firstly, this would cause consumers' privacy problem.
+Secondly, the "pay_0" variable is the data about consumers' latest payment status, and the accuracy of this variable highly depends on the steady of the econnomic situation.
+### Describe any unexpected or results
+* The economic situation is highly unpredictable.
+Therefore once there's anything change on economic situation, it would seriously impact on this variable and the accuracy of the result from this variable.